 Contrary to this typical scenario, Haney Garage sent out this letter to their new buyers assuring them of their continued interest in the customer.

 The dealership confirmed their intention to follow up on the purchase as the student whittled away at a laundry list of faults.
-A regular employed person simply wouldn’t have been able to correct all the little details even with a cooperative dealer such as this one.
+A regular employed person simply wouldn't have been able to correct all the little details even with a cooperative dealer such as this one.
 It entailed leaving the car at the dealership all day on several occasions, which as a student he was able to do.
-He could study in that showroom lined with all of Buck Kinney’s trophies while he methodically worked his way through the list of faults with the car.
+He studied in the Mussellum Motors showroom lined with all of Buck Kinney’s trophies while the dealer methodically worked through the list of faults with the car.

 Here is a bill detailing some of the quirks that needed sorting out on the Firebird.
 Some of the items are options that the student added to the car.

 A letter to the Goodyear tire manufacturer solved the problem.
 Goodyear responded by changing the original factory radial tires with a new set of Goodyear Polyglass F70 tires.
-The early US radial tires had ride quality issues which led in part to the delay in getting radials on US cars until the early 1970s.
-John DeLorean wanted radial tires on his Pontiac performance cars, but GM wasn’t ready for them.
-The US tire manufacturers were years behind the European manufacturers in radial tire development.
-Using their enormous contracts with GM, tire manufacturers pressured GM to delay the use of OEM radials until they had time to perfect US radial tires.
+The early US radial tires had ride quality issues which led in part to the delay in getting radials on USA cars until the early 1970s.
+John DeLorean wanted radial tires on his Pontiac performance cars, but GM wasn't ready for them.
+The USA tire manufacturers were years behind the European manufacturers in radial tire development.
+Using their enormous contracts with General Motors, tire manufacturers pressured GM to delay the use of OEM radials until they had time to perfect USA radial tires.
 The student agreed to bring the car in every 1,000 miles so that Goodyear could observe the tread wear patterns on this new set of tires.

 The owner’s manual specifies 24 PSI front and back for reduced loads which applies to most driving situations.
 For major loads, they recommended rear tires be boosted to 28 PSI.
 The student discovered that the car achieved the best tire wear at 27 PSI inflation rates when riding on those typical bias ply tires.